troyhite/sql-paygo/README.md

 - Updates the license type for each eligible instance, VM, or database
 - Provides clear status messages for each operation
 - **After running in PAYG mode, generates a report confirming that Software Assurance is OFF for all SQL resources, and warns if any are still enabled**
+- **Logs and reports any unhandled SQL Server editions encountered during execution, grouped by resource type**

 ## Prerequisites